-With a deteriorating economy, management at your company probably has layoff plans already in place in which you could well be a casualty.
+Management at your company probably has layoff plans already in place if business goes south in which you could well be a casualty.
 In order to be better prepared for a potential layoff you need to determine if your job is in real danger, otherwise you will suffer undue stress related to “will they or won’t they get rid of me” type of questions.
 Here are some obvious signs that you DO NOT want to see at your workplace if you value your job:

 1. You are no longer in the loop: This is one the biggest signs that you are on your way out.
 If your manager is not telling you what’s happening or you find out that decisions about your immediate work activities or projects are getting made without you then you are clearly on the outer.
 To ensure this is not a communication oversight, try and approach other colleagues to see if this is happening to them as well and finally confront your manger if all else fails.
 If the feedback is vague or you cannot get clear assurances about your job, then start aggressively preparing for a layoff and your next steps.